goessner/microjam/docs/installationGuide.md

 # About this Site

-This site was created as a simple collection of markdown files using minimalistic *Static Site Generator* **&mu;jam**.
+This site was created as a simple collection of markdown files using minimalistic *Static Site Generator* **&mu;Jam**.
 ```
 2. Save it to file `about.md` in the new `docs` directory (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>S</kbd>).
 3. Show preview window by pressing the *red-circled* preview-button (<kbd>Ctrl</kbd> + <kbd>K</kbd> <kbd>V</kbd>).